la2050/archive/_organizations/the-center-of-medical-multimedia-education-and-technology-commet.md

   year_submitted:
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      COMMET promotes the widespread use of new medical technology, helping to bridge the gap between medicine and technology.
-    - >-
-      COMMET promotes the widespread use of new medical technology, bridging the gap between medicine and technology.
 title: The Center of Medical Multimedia Education and Technology (COMMET)
-uri: >-
-  /organizations/the-center-of-medical-multimedia-education-and-technology-commet/
 extrapolated_project_ids:
   - '5102297'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    The Cyber Insecurity Initiative of the Los Angeles Health Care Security Systems Project
-project_titles:
-  - 'Market Match Program : Making Healthy Food Affordable'
-  - >-
-    The Cyber Insecurity Initiative of the Los Angeles Health Care Security Systems Project
-project_titles_from_project_ids:
   - >-
     The Cyber Insecurity Initiative of the Los Angeles Health Care Security Systems Project